 Our investment in Connectional Support ensures that in the EPC, our churches, sessions, presbyteries, and General Assembly committees are united and aligned.
-Our adherence to our Constitution is one of our major and most effective defenses against any legal challenges to our ministry and outreach for Jesus Christ.
+Our adherence to our Constitution is one of our most effective defenses against any legal challenges to our ministry and outreach for Jesus Christ.

-This category includes constitutional duties, those things that connect all the courts, groups, committees, and networks of our church.
+This category includes those constitutional duties; those things that connect all the courts, groups, committees, and networks of our church.
 The annual General Assembly meeting is one of these.
 As we've grown to more than 600 churches, this event is increasingly important to us-but it is also increasingly complex.

-Committee and staff travel is another Connectional Support item.
-We're making full use of 21st-century technology, especially video conferences for more of our meetings.
-But we still need to meet face-to-face if we're going to be most effective in pursuit of our mission and vision work.
+Committee and staff travel are another Connectional Support item.
+We are making full use of 21st-century technology, especially video conferencing for more and more of our meetings.
+However, we still need to meet face-to-face occasionally if we're going to be most effective in pursuit of our mission and vision work.

-We need to put GA Office staff on the road to promote who Jesus has called us to be and what He's called us to do.
-For example, I spent about 40% of my time this year outside the office.
+We also need to put the executive staff of the Office of the General Assembly on the road to promote who Jesus has called us to be and what He's called us to do.
+For example, I spent about 40 percent of my time this year traveling.

 Another aspect of Connectional Support is communications.
-This includes all the infrastructure, staff, and technology that supports our website, EPConnection, this journal, and other digital communications as we promote the distinctive ethos of the EPC and work to achieve our mission and vision.
+This includes all of the infrastructure, staff, and technology that supports our website, EPConnection, this journal, and other digital communications as we promote the distinctive ethos of the EPC and work to achieve our mission and vision.

-Second, Collaborative Ministries is the category that speaks to what our Lord has called us to do: that is, doing God's mission as a global movement through multiplication (that is, church planting), transformation (church revitalization), and effective biblical leadership.
+Second, Collaborative Ministries is the category that speaks to what our Lord has called us to do together.
+So what do we do?
+We seek to accomplish God's mission as a global movement through multiplication (that is, church planting), transformation (church revitalization), and effective biblical leadership.
+These are our strategic initiatives.

 The biggest "global movement" component is the administration of EPC World Outreach.
-In fact, 20% of every Per Member Asking dollar supports the ministries of World Outreach.
-The EPC missions arm supports 70 global workers in 30 countries-and most of these workers serve in the "hardest places" to do mission work, like the Middle East and North Africa.
+In fact, 20 percent of every Per Member Asking dollar supports the ministries of World Outreach.
+This EPC missions arm supports 70 global workers in 30 countries.
+Most of these workers serve in the "hardest places" to do mission work, like the Middle East and North Africa.

-Money is also allocated for Kingdom opportunities with the global church.
-Our fraternal relationship with the National Presbyterian Church of Mexico-in which we're partnering in church planting in both countries-is just one example of this.
+Money is also allocated for Kingdom opportunities with the global church, such as our fraternal relationship with the National Presbyterian Church of Mexico.

-For the first time this year, we are supporting multiplication-that is, church planting-in our budget, rather than through special projects or undesignated reserves.
-We celebrated 37 church plants at our Assembly last June, and we're aware of at least five more that are ready to launch soon.
+For the second year, we're supporting multiplication-that is, church planting-in our budget, rather than through special projects or undesignated reserves.
+We celebrated 42 church plants at our Assembly last June, and we're aware of others that are ready to launch soon.
 Your investment in church planting helps us recruit, develop, and care for the next generation of EPC church planters.
-A signature event that your giving helps fund is the annual church planters retreat in October.
-I hope you've read the EPConnection article about it!

 This year's budget also includes support for our commitment to help churches who want to reverse decline-or get off a plateau-and become a more vibrant, energized ministry for Jesus Christ.
-One way we facilitate this is through church revitalization weekends, seminars, or other presentations-and more than a third of our 600 churches have taken part in one or more of these.
+One of the ways that we facilitate this is through church revitalization weekends, seminars, or other presentations.
+More than a third of our 600 churches have participated in one or more of these.